weblyzard/inscriptis/README.rst

 ===========================

 The following section provides a number of example annotation profiles illustrating the use of Inscriptis' annotation support.
-The examples present the used annotation rules and an image that highlights the annotated text on the converted web page, which has been created using the HTML postprocessor as outlined in Section :ref:`annotation postprocessors<Annotation postprocessors>`.
+The examples present the used annotation rules and an image that highlights a snippet with the annotated text on the converted web page, which has been created using the HTML postprocessor as outlined in Section :ref:`annotation postprocessors<Annotation postprocessors>`.

 Tables and table metadata Wikipedia